Is Palliative Care One Step Away From Hospice

 What Are The Benefits Of Palliative Care

 Palliative care is an important part of a patient’s healthcare journey and has many benefits for them.
-It provides physical, emotional, and spiritual support to patients and their families throughout the entire course of the illness.
-In this section, we will outline the main benefits of palliative care.
+Here the main benefits of palliative care.

 When Should Palliative Care Transition To Hospice Care